zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/activating-workflow.md

 You can activate a workflow process for an asset type either across the DXP instance or only on a specific site.
 When a workflow process is activated across the instance for a particular asset type such as _Wiki Pages_, all _Wiki Page_ submitted for publication must go through the review process regardless of which Site the _Wiki Page_ is created on.

 Alternately, you can choose to enable or disable workflow on individual sites.
-By default, workflows are disabled on a site.
-Lastly, there are some workflows which must be enabled inside the respective applications (see below).
+By default, workflow is disabled on a site.

 ## Activating Workflow Across a DXP Instance